-Now Paul shares his affection by expressing...what we can do is just kind of draw them into four different categories: accommodation, cordiality, a caution and then a list of companions at the end.
+Now Paul shares his affection by expressing...
+What we can do is just kind of draw them into four different categories: a commendation, cordiality, a caution and then a list of companions at the end.
 And this is not an easy chapter to outline with any great theological alacrity.
 It just sort of has to be divided up in a way that you can kind of hang your thoughts on some hooks.

 Now that cordiality section comes to a conclusion in verse 16.
 Let's pick it up there where we left off.
 In summing up all of his love to these friends now residing in Rome, he calls on them for a very familiar duty to be expressed.
 He says in verse 16, "Greet one another with an holy kiss, the churches of Christ greet you."
 Greet one another with an holy kiss.
 This calls for a demonstration of physical affection and is an old custom in the east.

-You can go all the way back into the New Testament...pardon me, you can go all the way back into the Old Testament period and you will find the commonness of this kind of kiss.
-It was common for people to kiss, it could be just an embrace, it could be a kiss on the cheek, it could be a kiss on the forehead.
+You can go all the way back into the New Testament the...pardon me, you can go all the way back into the Old Testament period and you will find the commonness of this kind of kiss.
+It was common for people to kiss.
+It could be just an embrace; it could be a kiss on the cheek.
+It could be a kiss on the forehead.
 We find illustrations of a kiss on the hand.
 It was even common to kiss the beard.
-And even on a rare occasion to kiss the mouth.
-This as a sign of affection.
+And even on a rare occasion to kiss the mouth, this as a sign of affection.
 There's nothing erotic in this kind of kiss, this was rather a sign of warm affection.

 He said, "Well we're going to have a city-wide rally out in the open air in the park."
 And he said, "We're going to have a great time."

-He said, "Well, they're coming from 25 different denominations."
+He said, "Well, they're coming from twenty-five different denominations."

 He said, "Oh yeah."